 Grease your palms with some ghee.
 With your hands, knead the whole dough once.

 Make small balls from the dough.
-Do not apply too much pressure while making the balls.
 When rolling to balls, make sure the balls are smooth with no cracks, else they might break when frying.
+Squeeze the dough between your palms to make it smooth and crack-free.
+If there are cracks, add a few drops of milk to make it smooth.

 The balls will increase in size after frying & soaking in syrup.
 Make equal sized balls, about 15 from this dough.